-The American Rescue Plan introduced significant changes to the child tax credit (CTC).
+2021 was an eventful year for the Child Tax Credit thanks to changes made under The American Rescue Plan.
+Now that filing season is here, your clients will likely have questions about Letter 6419, receiving the second half of the credit, and whether these changes will extend to the 2022 tax year.
 To keep you up-to-date and help you serve your clients, we’re answering your FAQs on the new child tax credit.

-The latest stimulus bill has introduced several significant changes to the CTC:
+The American Rescue Plan introduced several significant changes to the CTC:

-- More money per child: Under the new law, families are now eligible for a maximum tax credit of $3,600 for each child under 6 and $3,000 for each child from ages 6-17.
+- More money per child: For the 2021 tax year, families are eligible for a maximum tax credit of $3,600 for each child under 6 and $3,000 for each child from ages 6-17.
 This is an increase from the previous amount of $2,000 per child up to age 16.

 - Fully refundable: Previously, only $1,400 of the $2,000 tax credit was refundable, meaning that if a family didn’t owe any taxes at the end of the year, they could receive up to $1,400 of unused credit back in their refund.
 Now, the entire tax credit is refundable.
 Even if a family owes no taxes, they’ll qualify to receive the full tax credit as part of their refund.

-Who qualifies for the additional child tax credit?
+Who qualifies for the increased Child Tax Credit?

 To qualify for the full amount of the new CTC, your clients’ adjusted gross income (AGI) must be $75,000 or less for single filers, $150,000 or less for joint filers, and $112,500 or less for head of household filers.